This is a free service for anyone receiving a Centrelink™ benefit and this process is a Compass preferred method of payment.

 Lodge the Appeal Form at your branch office or via post to Compass housing Services PO Box 967 Hamilton NSW 2303 - including supporting documentation and any new information since the original decision.
 You will receive a letter confirming receipt of your appeal as soon as practicable and advisement of what will happen next.

 You can request an interview, if deemed necessary, you can bring a friend or advocate for help or support.
 Please advise Compass Housing if you require an interpreter.

-The relevant Operations Officer shall review the decision based on a brief provided by your Housing Manager and make a determination on your appeal;
+The relevant Operations Officer shall review the decision based on a brief provided by your Housing Manager and make a determination on your appeal.

-Notwithstanding this decision can then be appealed to the Complaints & Appeals Committee.
+This decision can then be appealed to the Complaints & Appeals Committee.
 The Complaints and Appeals Committee, which includes the Chief Executive Officer shall make a determination and respond to the complainant.

 If you are not happy with the decision made on your application and you wish to appeal, you can write to Compass Housing, obtain an appeals package from any Compass Housing office, or download online from Appeal Request Form.